eriksencosta/money/README.md

 total allocate ratios                           // [USD 56.70, USD 37.80]
 ```

-The library supports arithmetic operations with monetary amounts, calculations with percentages and allocation, making
+The library supports arithmetic operations with monetary amounts, calculations with percentages, and allocation, making
-it simple to model use cases like installments payments (e.g., buy now, pay later), foreign exchange, investments
+it simple to model use cases like installment payments (e.g., buy now, pay later), foreign exchange, investment yields,
-yields, and tax collection.
+and tax collection.
 Cryptocurrencies are also fully supported out of the box:

 ```kotlin
 val price = 0.01607580 money "BTC"           // BTC 0.01607580